DETAILED ACTION

 Regarding claims 9 and 18, Lee further discloses varying reactions to different intensity/directional forces in accordance with the time-series change in the external force (¶47-52 – sensors generates the three-dimensional information in time-series including impact over time), but does not explicitly disclose riding on an object or a vertical force.

-However, Kawai further discloses wherein the external force determination unit is configured to perform the determination by distinguishing between a first kind of external force generated when the vehicle rides on an external object and a second kind of external force generated by work with respect to the vehicle (¶45-46 – determining whether the contacted obstacle is able to be traversed over to continue working corresponding to the recited second kind of external force or whether the obstacle is too tall to be traversed when attempting to ride over corresponding to the recited first kind of external force).
+However, Kawai further discloses wherein the at least one processor is configured to perform the determination by distinguishing between a kind of external force generated when the vehicle rides on an external object and a kind of external force generated by work performed on the vehicle (¶45-46 – determining whether the contacted obstacle is able to be traversed over to continue working corresponding to the recited second kind of external force or whether the obstacle is too tall to be traversed when attempting to ride over corresponding to the recited first kind of external force).

 The combination of the external force intensity/directional based autonomous navigation of Lee with the determination of whether or not a contacted obstacle may be traversed or avoided of Kawai fully discloses the elements as claimed.